 - Read the official Gujarat Judiciary notification

-- Understand marks distribution for each subject
+- Understand the marks distribution for each subject

-- Analyze past year papers (5-7 years)
+- Analyse past year papers (5-7 years)

 - Identify high-yield subjects based on previous cut-offs